pydantic/pydantic/docs/usage/types.md

 !!! note
     In *pydantic* underscores are allowed in all parts of a domain except the tld.
-    Technically this might be wrong - in theory the hostname cannot have underscores but subdomains can.
+    Technically this might be wrong - in theory the hostname cannot have underscores, but subdomains can.

     To explain this; consider the following two cases:

-    - `exam_ple.co.uk` hostname is `exam_ple`, should not be allowed as there's an underscore in there
+    - `exam_ple.co.uk`: the hostname is `exam_ple`, which should not be allowed since it contains an underscore
-    - `foo_bar.example.com` hostname is `example` should be allowed since the underscore is in the subdomain
+    - `foo_bar.example.com` the hostname is `example`, which should be allowed since the underscore is in the subdomain

-    Without having an exhaustive list of TLDs it would be impossible to differentiate between these two.
-Therefore underscores are allowed, you could do further validation in a validator if you wanted.
+    Without having an exhaustive list of TLDs, it would be impossible to differentiate between these two.
+Therefore underscores are allowed, but you can always do further validation in a validator if desired.

-    Also, chrome currently accepts `http://exam_ple.com` as a URL, so we're in good (or at least big) company.
+    Also, Chrome, Firefox, and Safari all currently accept `http://exam_ple.com` as a URL, so we're in good (or at least big) company.

 ### Color Type

 You can use the `Color` data type for storing colors as per [CSS3 specification](http://www.w3.org/TR/css3-color/#svg-color).
-Color can be defined via:
+Colors can be defined via:

 - [name](http://www.w3.org/TR/SVG11/types.html#ColorKeywords) (e.g. `"Black"`, `"azure"`)
 - [hexadecimal value](https://en.wikipedia.org/wiki/Web_colors#Hex_triplet)
   (e.g. `"0x000"`, `"#FFFFFF"`, `"7fffd4"`)
-- RGB/RGBA tuples (e.g. `(255, 255, 255)`, `(255, 255, 255, 0.5)`
+- RGB/RGBA tuples (e.g. `(255, 255, 255)`, `(255, 255, 255, 0.5)`)
 - [RGB/RGBA strings](https://developer.mozilla.org/en-US/docs/Web/CSS/color_value#RGB_colors)
-  (e.g. `"rgb(255, 255, 255)"` or `"rgba(255, 255, 255, 0.5)"`)
+  (e.g. `"rgb(255, 255, 255)"`, `"rgba(255, 255, 255, 0.5)"`)
 - [HSL strings](https://developer.mozilla.org/en-US/docs/Web/CSS/color_value#HSL_colors)
-  (e.g. `"hsl(270, 60%, 70%)"` or `"hsl(270, 60%, 70%, .5)"`)
+  (e.g. `"hsl(270, 60%, 70%)"`, `"hsl(270, 60%, 70%, .5)"`)

 ```py
 {!./examples/ex_color_type.py!}